 - the existing £1,000 incentive that employers already receive for taking on an apprentice who meets workplace requirements

-- National Insurance savings of 13.8% for apprentices ages 25 years old and under
+- National Insurance savings of 15.05% for apprentices aged 25 years old and under

-Contact your local Business Development Manager to find out more about the business benefits of our finance and accountancy apprenticeships.
+Contact your local Business Development Manager to find out more about apprenticeship funding for employers and the business benefits of our finance and accountancy apprenticeships.

 Employers who do not pay into the apprenticeship levy can access funding via a government-employer co-investment.
 Non-levy paying employers make a 5% contribution and the government will pay the remaining 95%.